Competitive Transaction Admission in PCNs: Online Knapsack with Positive and Negative Items: Related Work

-Payment channel networks such as the Lightning or Raiden Networks~\cite{poon2015bitcoin,Raiden} enable fast, off-chain transactions between users and have emerged as a~promising scaling solution for cryptocurrencies~\cite{DBLP:conf/nsdi/SivaramanVRNYMF20}.
-These transaction networks come with a quite unique set of algorithmic challenges that differ from traditional networking problems.
-In particular, the problem of finding a path to route a transaction involves new problems ranging from economics in search for incentivizing charging mechanisms~\cite{DBLP:conf/middleware/EngelmannKKGW17}, routing with re-balance maximization~\cite{DBLP:conf/mascots/AwathareSARB21,DBLP:conf/wdag/ChatterjeeK0SY25} or channel depletions reduction~\cite{DBLP:conf/nsdi/SivaramanVRNYMF20,DBLP:journals/comcom/MercanEA21}, and privacy concerns~\cite{DBLP:journals/corr/abs-2109-11665}.
+\subparagraph*{Channel balancing in PCNs} Payment channel networks such as the Lightning or Raiden Networks~\cite{poon2015bitcoin,Raiden} enable fast, off-chain transactions between users and have emerged as a~promising scaling solution for cryptocurrencies~\cite{DBLP:conf/nsdi/SivaramanVRNYMF20}.
+These networks come with a distinctive set of algorithmic challenges that differ from traditional networking problems.
+In particular, the challenges include incentivizing charging mechanisms~\cite{DBLP:conf/middleware/EngelmannKKGW17}, routing for re-balance maximization~\cite{DBLP:conf/mascots/AwathareSARB21,DBLP:conf/wdag/ChatterjeeK0SY25} or channel depletion reduction~\cite{DBLP:journals/comcom/MercanEA21,DBLP:conf/nsdi/SivaramanVRNYMF20}, and privacy concerns~\cite{DBLP:journals/corr/abs-2109-11665}.

-Closest to our work is a publication by Schmid, Svoboda and Yeo~\cite{DBLP:conf/sirocco/SchmidSY23} who studied the offline optimization problem of revenue maximization of a user in a payment channel network.
-The user's possible actions are the same as ours --- accept or reject an incoming transaction --- but the objective is to maximize the revenue of the user by striking a trade-off between charging fees (linear with the transaction size) and the channel balance which may prevent the user from accepting future transactions.
-They present an offline approximation scheme with a solution quality as close to a factor of $(1 + \sqrt{3})$ as desired.
+The work closest to ours is by Schmid, Svoboda and Yeo~\cite{DBLP:conf/sirocco/SchmidSY23}, who studied the offline problem of maximizing a user's revenue in a payment channel network.
+The user's possible actions are the same as ours (accept or reject an incoming transaction), but the objective is to maximize the user's revenue.
+That is, an algorithm needs to strike a trade-off between charging fees (linear with the transaction size) and the channel balance which may prevent the user from accepting future transactions.
+Their offline approximation scheme has the ratio arbitrarily close to $1 + \sqrt{3}$.

-\subparagraph{Online knapsack and impossibility results} The online variant of the knapsack problem is a classic optimization problem that has been extensively studied for decades.
-The first to study a model of online knapsack are Marchetti-Spaccamela and Vercellis~\cite{DBLP:conf/icalp/Marchetti-SpaccamelaV87} back in 1987.
-They study algorithms that must accept or reject items upon arrival in an online fashion, without knowledge of the future incoming items.
-Just like in the standard, offline knapsack problem, they allow any positive items' sizes and profits (gain for accepting the item); they however assume that the sizes and profits are drawn from an underlying, known probability distribution.
-This model is known today as the \emph{random order model} and sparked a line of work with most notable results here~\cite{DBLP:conf/approx/Albers0L19,DBLP:conf/waoa/GilibertiK21}.
-In this work however, we do not assume such distribution but rather see the input sequence as a deterministic process.